 Border Force and National Crime Agency

-We are aware of at least one report in February 2021 relating to illegal firearms:
+We are aware of at least eight reports in February 2022 relating to the above, including:

 Sentences and Convictions

 We are aware of at least 58 reports in February 2022 of sentences and convictions for gun crime, including: